DaviesLab-Oxford/NKG2D-binding-murine-axons-lineage-analysis-pipeline/README.md

 Before running the pipeline, please see 'MATLAB online_installation.PDF' for installing the package (SomaExtraction-master) on Matlab (online or desktop version).

-The test images (Eample_Test images.zip) can be downloaded from 'files'.
+The test images (Example_Test images.zip) can be downloaded from 'files'.

 Please run the pipeline by following the steps below:

 Step 1: Generate MIP (maximum intensity projection) images of BtubIII+ neurons and segmented images by running script 'NKG2D macro A_threshold_transform.ijm' in Fiji.

-Step 2: Uploading the generated BtubIII+ and segmented images to the folder on Matlab and run the script 'Matlab_Script_Gaussian'.
+Step 2: Upload the generated BtubIII+ and segmented images to the folder on Matlab and run the script 'Matlab_Script_Gaussian.m'.
 Soma mask array written in .txt files can be downloaded.

 Step 3: Transform mask array into soma mask images by running script 'NKG2D macro B_Soma_mask.ijm' in Fiji.